odmustafa/mini_checkin_app-feature-confidence-based-matching/README.md

 A check-in application that reads Scan-ID export data from a CSV file and integrates with Wix APIs for member verification and pricing plan retrieval.
 The app can run either as an Electron desktop application or as a web-based application in your browser.

+> UPDATE: Wix REST API works a lot better than Wix Javascript API for getting the data from Wix and displaying on a standalone desktop application.
+Some of this `README.md` file is outdated and has not been updated yet.

+> Basically, if you see any reference to "Wix JavaScript SDK" or "Anviz C2 Pro" (fingerprint scanner) or "Anviz SDK",  we decided to instead use "Wix REST API" and "Secugen Hamster Pro 20 Usb Fingerprint Reader" and "Secugen SDK"

 ## Features
 - Scan ID data parsing from CSV exports
-- Contact verification using Wix CRM Contacts API
+- Contact verification using Wix REST API
 - Confidence-based contact matching with visual indicators
-- Pricing plan retrieval for verified contacts
 - Flexible name matching for better search results
-- API Explorer for testing different Wix API endpoints
-- Real-time Scan-ID file watching
 - Proper case conversion for improved contact matching
+- Pricing plan retrieval for verified contacts
+- Local database used to store data associated with each member, their membership, and various membership-related counters (i.e. information from ID scan, Wix account information, list of orders (for latest membership plan information along with membership history)

 ## Recent Improvements
 - Added confidence-based contact matching system with color-coded indicators